sudeeprao/Datamosh/README.md

 ### Python3

-Follow these next set of instructions if your machine does not have Python 3 installed.
+Follow these next set of instructions if your mac does not have Python 3 installed.

 If you dont have hombrew installed, open your terminal and run:
 ```